 If you don’t have much (or any) professional experience, that’s okay – there are plenty of other ways to showcase your interpersonal skills.
 Any volunteer work or hobbies that you participated in can be great examples.

-For instance, if you’re a sports team member, you’ve likely had to work closely with other people to achieve a common goal.
-Or if you’re involved in any creative endeavor such as graphic design, painting, writing, theater, or filmmaking, you probably had to collaborate with others from time to time.
+For instance, if you’re a sports team member, you’ve likely had to work closely with others.
+You worked together to achieve a common goal.
+Or if you’re in a creative field like graphic design, painting, writing, theater, or filmmaking, you probably had to work with others from time to time.

 These are all examples of how you’ve used people skills outside of the workplace, and they can be just as impressive to employers.